Advice and information for those caring for a disabled family/whānau member

 Ill-health & Aging

 In New Zealand, we have a growing older population and this includes disabled people, who with the help of improved medical care live longer, often outliving their parents.

 In the general population, the 65+ age group is expected to more than double by 2051, when they will make up one-quarter or more of all New Zealand residents (Statistics New Zealand, 2007, p.1).
 It is estimated that 54% of people aged 65 and over have a disability (2001 Disability Survey, Statistics New Zealand, 2004).
 As our population ages, Future Planning and Advance Care Planning (end of life) will be something that many New Zealand families will need to be talking about.

 You will need to have honest and open conversations about ‘Getting Older’.
-This is a transition – just like changing from a child to a young adult.
+This is a transition – and like other life transitions it can be challenging to navigate and take time to work through.
 They may need to think about:

 ongoing health needs

 Early onset of dementia may affect people with a learning disability at a younger age than the general population.
 It can be helpful to have health professionals do a ‘baseline assessment’ while the person is young and healthy so that you can keep an eye on deteriorating health.
 They will need to continue to have regular health checks with their GP.

 In 2008, 40,746 people in New Zealand had dementia, by 2026 this figure is expected to almost double.
 Demand for dementia care is steadily increasing with an extra 250 dementia beds needed every year (Grant Thornton New Zealand, 2010, p.91).
 By 2050, an estimated 146,699 people will be living with dementia.